Automated Annotation of Shearographic Measurements Enabling Weakly Supervised Defect Detection: Discussion

 \section{Discussion}

 The performance of the YOLO models trained on zero-shot annotations highlights both the potential and the limitations of the proposed pipeline.
 In the binary classification task, the Two Circles prompt combined with DINO-derived bounding boxes yielded the strongest results, underscoring the significant influence of prompt selection on downstream performance.
 This observation is particularly relevant in the context of shearography, where defect patterns are inherently difficult to describe even for human observers and thus lack clear semantic counterparts.
-Consequently, the selection and formulation of textual prompts remain a central design consideration: the choice of prompt can substantially influence the quality of automatically generated labels.
-At the same time, this motivates complementary approaches, such as unsupervised anomaly-detection frameworks that operate on comparisons between defective and non-defective samples, which reduce reliance on human-defined semantic descriptors~\cite{Plassmann2025_SGAI}.
+This motivates complementary approaches, such as unsupervised anomaly-detection frameworks that operate on comparisons between defective and non-defective samples, which reduce reliance on human-defined semantic descriptors~\cite{Plassmann2025_SGAI}.